-Power plays often happen when spouses have a large inequity in their earning power.
+Power plays are often predictors of divorce.
+They often happen when spouses have a large inequity in their earning power.
 It may be a temporary bout of unemployment, or a more entrenched, ongoing, career-based income disparity.

 For example, recently I spoke to a woman who was seeking couples therapy because she became extremely annoyed when her husband sold his company for 100 million dollars and proceeded to engage in what she felt was “frivolous spending.”